AuroraLantean/axum-api-server7/README.md

 sqlx migrate add initial
 ```

+The above commands will install SQLx CLI tool, make a migration, make a new file called <timestamp>initial.sql for your database schema.

 ### To embed your migrations in your application binary

 On startup, after creating your database connection or pool, add: